Azure/cli-agent-for-aks/README.md

 **Asynchronous Feedback**

-To provide any feedback anytime, please document the commands and outputs and fill out our [feedback form](https://aka.ms/aks/cli-agent/feedback).
+To provide any feedback anytime, please document the commands and outputs and open an issue directly on this GitHub page.

 ## Important Links